rigetti/forest-benchmarking/docs/Superoperator representations.md

 ## Kraus to Superoperator
 We already saw an example of this in the setion on `vec`-ing.
-There we had uintary evolutiuon which only requires one Kraus operator.
-Lets generalized that to many Kraus opeerators.
+There we re-packaged conjugation by unitary evolution into the action of a matrix on a vec'd density operator.
+Unitary evolution is simply the case of a single Kraus operator, so we generalize this by taking a sum over all Kraus operators.

 Consider the set of Kraus operators $\{ M_k \}$.
 The corresponding quantum operation is $\mathcal E (\rho) = \sum_k M_k \rho M_k^\dagger $.